rimjhimroy/katacoda_test/Bioinformatics_starter/plastid/step3.md

 There are several commands that are available in base R, e.g., `read.table`, `table`, and other commands that you saw in the previous exercise.

 However, there are several R packages, collections of functions and data sets developed by the ever growing R community.
 One of such packages is `ape` which we will use in this exercise.
 To get any such external packages you need to install it forst with the `install.packages` command.
-Here, `ape` is already installed for you, so you don't need to run `install.packages("ape")`, but you have to load it with `library(ape)`
+Here, `ape` and `adegenet` is already installed for you, so you don't need to run `install.packages("ape")`, but you have to load it with `library(ape)`

 <pre class="file" data-target="clipboard">
 library(ape)
+library(adegenet)
 </pre>

 Type in the following commands to import the codon-based multiple sequence alignment file for the gene "rbcL" in Rstudio